Challenging Incorrect Pronouns and Misgendering

 Need an introduction to pronouns?
 Start here.

-Try using different sets of pronouns online with 'Practice with Pronouns'.
+Try using different sets of pronouns online with 'Practice with Pronouns'Link opens in a new window.

-Request a free pronoun badge via the internal mail (staff) or from SU HQ Reception.
+Collect a free pronoun badge from the seating area opposite Senate House reception, or from SU HQ Reception.